jhlau/hdp-wsi/README.md

 * tm_wsi: contains the sense distribution for each instance/document (one document per line).
 The instances correpond to the original order of the input file (all/<target_word>.lemma).
 * tm_wsi.topics: gives the top-10 terms for the induced topics (one topic per line).
-* topic_worprob: contains the pickle files which contains the word distribution of the induced senses for each lemma.
+* topic_worprob: contains python pickle files which contains the word distribution of the induced
+* senses
+for each lemma.